Mackenzie | January 11, 2023 | Digital Marketing

 As we've talked about before, organic traffic is any traffic coming to your site from search engines that has not been influenced by any paid advertising.
 Not sure what that looks like?
 Check out our Anatomy of a SERP for a visual guide to where your organic traffic is coming from.

 Organic traffic is generated by your ranking on search engine results pages.
-The higher your website ranks for search terms related to your company, the more organic traffic you're going to see.
+The higher your website ranks for search terms related to your company, the more likely you'll see an increase in organic traffic you're going to see.
 Most inbound marketing tactics and strategies are founded on the goal of increasing search engine rankings to drive more organic traffic.

 Organic traffic is also driven by SEO or Search Engine Optimization.
 The more optimized your site is for search engines, the better it is likely to rank for those search terms your ideal clients are typing into Google.
 Check out this case study for some info on how SEO can help drive serious organic traffic and qualified leads.